Shanzhaguoo/Shanzhaguoo/README.md

 # Shanzhaguoo's Github Page

 ## About ME
 - I'm Guo Chen, a 3DV and Graphics Lover.
 - I am a first-year master’s student in Big Data at the School of Mathematical Sciences, Peking University, advised by Prof. [Yadong Mu](http://www.muyadong.com/).
 - I obtained my B.S. in Artificial Intelligence from Beijing Normal University, advised by Prof. [Shisheng Huang](https://shishenghuang.github.io/index/).
 I used to be a member of [IMCLab](https://vmcl.bnu.edu.cn/index.html) in BNU.
+- I tried to turn pixels into voxels and caffeine into papers; when not exploring neural fields, I’m probably in a battle with my pillow.

 ## Research Interests
 My research interests lie in 3D computer vision, with a focus on reconstructing and editing the 3D world and interactive 3D content for robotics and immersive applications.